Angel-125/Sandcastle/ReleaseFolder/GameData/WildBlueIndustries/Sandcastle/Readme.txt

 Changes

+IN DEVELOPMENT

+IMPORTANT NOTE: Currently, printing vessels on the ground is resulting in their orientations NOT matching the orientation of the printer, and result in the spawned vessel crashing into the ground.
+You won't likely see this at the space center, but it definitely happens on other planets.
+This is a source of major frustration for me right now.

 - The Sandcaster's printers will now only be available when the printer arm has been deployed.
 - Upon completion of printing, if a vessel is printed on the ground, then the printers will draw a movable box depicting where the vessel will spawn.
 Simply use the movement arrows to place the box in the desired position before pressing the Finalize Printing button.